 And that goes for clients too.
 Rotten clients will have you questioning everything.
 They’ll run you ragged and make you jump through unnecessary hoops if you let them.
 Ask yourself, who hired who?
 Because who is it that knows how to do the thing?
 And who doesn’t know how to do thing?

 Your peace of mind is your greatest asset in getting through life and business.
-You need your head on straight if you’re going to do good work.
-You don’t need a head full of doubts.
-You don’t need a heavy chest because every interaction with someone stresses you out.
+You need your head on straight to do good work.
+If you have a head full of doubt, you’re no good to anyone.
+And you don’t need a heavy chest either, because every interaction with someone stresses you out.
 You don’t need to be full of resentment.
 You’re better than that.
 You can say:

 You can walk away.
 If you work in freelance you definitely want to add a termination clause in your contract.
 If you’re in retail e-commerce you can block certain IP addresses from accessing your website.
 You can pull IP addresses off e-mail headers from problematic customers.